jiangl621/AZ/az-104/AZ Resource Manager Template.md

 - Deploy from a template.
 - Save a deployment as an Azure Resource Manager template.

-## Benifit
+## Benefit

-1. Templates improve consistency : Resource Manager templates provide a common language for you and others to describe your deployments.
+1. Templates improve consistency :
+Resource Manager templates provide a common language for you and others to describe your deployments.
-2. Templates help express complex deployments : Templates enable you to deploy multiple resources in the correct order
+2. Templates help express complex deployments :
+Templates enable you to deploy multiple resources in the correct order
 3. Templates reduce manual, error-prone tasks.
-4. Templates are code : Version Contorl like Git
+4. Templates are code : Version Control like `git`
 5. Templates promote reuse : Template parameters enable you to create multiple versions of your infrastructure, such as staging and production, while still using the exact same template.
 6. Templates are linkable : You can link Resource Manager templates together to make the templates themselves modular
-7. Templates simplify orchestration : You only need to deploy the template to deploy all of your resources.
+7. Templates simplify orchestration :
+You only need to deploy the template to deploy all of your resources.
 Normally this would take multiple operations.

 ![Alt text](image-50.png)